manalipatel9/ai-case-study/README.md

 ## Overview and Origin

-* Name of company<br\> National Aeronautics and Space Administration
+* Name of company<br/> National Aeronautics and Space Administration

 * When was the company incorporated?
 NASA’S rovers began using a more sophisticated AI on the Curiosity Rover which landed on Mars in 2012.
 They added an upgrade in 2016 by adding an AI system called AEGIS(Autonomous Exploration for Gathering Increased Science)